ironsheep/P2-vscode-langserv-extension/spin2/EarlyTesting.md

 If something does not seem to be correct then I wnat to know so I can make it more correct.

+#### NOTE: Don't bother reporting these...

+There is at least one known issue with the current parser:

+- It does NOT yet handle line-continuations.
+The subsequent lines are just not highlighted.
+This will be fixed in an upcoming release.

 ### [T2] Reporting things you find